altruizim101/Practical-Application-III---Comparing-Classifiers/README.md

 3) DTree:          0.158389  0.888646
 4) SVM:          3.816918  0.909687

 ## (Improving The Model - Hyperparameter Finetuning)

 ## Next Steps & Recommendations
+Using these basic models, we proceed to improve these models through exploration of Hyperparameter tuning and grid search.
+Fortunately, all of the above models have additional hyperparameters to tune:

+- In KNN, the number of neighbors.
+- In Decision Tree, the maximum depth of a Decision Tree.
+- In SVM, the value of Gamma.
+- In Logistic Regression, the type of algorithm for optimization.

 Overall, the following observations and recommendations are noted: